Tuesday, April 1, 2025

 Happy Monday!
 Welcome back to another week of ESC News Blog!

-If you would like help in looking into how to transport your liquid petroleum product efficiently, safely, and with less of a carbon footprint or just find out what is underneath your feet to help with your emission reduction goals, contact us via email in the blog and check out our ESC's website!
+If you would like help in looking into how to move your liquids and reduce your emissions, contact us via email in the Blog and check out our ESC website!

 Happy Friday!

-The US Energy Information Administration (EIA) released their Monthly Energy Review for September 2024, it is now available from the EIA website.
+The US Energy Information Administration (EIA) released their Wholesale Electricity and Natural Gas Market Data for Mid-March 2025, it is now available from the EIA website.

-Don’t forget to check out our ESC website!
-We are always here to help you out with your next project to move your hydrocarbon or help you see what is beneath your feet!!
+Don’t forget to check out ESC’s website!
+We are always here to help you out with your next project to move your liquids or help update your equipment to reduce your emissions!

 Don’t forget to follow our Blog to hear more on the ever-changing energy and marine industry!